mattwparas/steel/docs/src/introduction.md

 # Introduction

 Welcome to "The Book of Steel" &mdash; a guide for a dynamic and versatile programming language designed to harmonize with Rust, known as Steel.
-Born from the Lisp family, Steel offers a blend of dynamic expressiveness within Rust's strict environment, creating a powerful synergy.
+Born from the Lisp family and descended from Scheme, Steel offers a blend of dynamic expressiveness within Rust's strict environment, creating a powerful synergy.

-But why choose Lisp as an extension language?
+But why choose a Lisp dialect as an extension language?

 Rust provides robustness and safety, ensuring reliable and efficient software development.
 However, its rigidity can sometimes feel limiting when facing dynamic and evolving requirements, such as